fabvalaaah/ringbuffer/README.md

 # ringbuffer
-A ring / circular buffer written in ANSI C.
+C ring / circular buffer implementation.

 This is a C NetBeans project, compiled with GCC 5.4.0 and tested with Ubuntu Linux 16.04.5 LTS x64.
 No leak detected using Valgrind.